Main Menu

 What town you are in and where you are playing will pretty much determine what sort of poker you are playing.
 There is however one obvious thing that is constant.
 Money.
 Money is the way to keep the score in this game and the best players usually walk away with most of it.
 If you are a beginner or on your way up the experience ladder then don't be disheartened, there are plenty of ways to stay competitive and have fun.
 We hope to help you on your way.

-Cards and Chips Having good quality cards and chips are essential for creating a worthwhile poker night experience in your own "home game".
-Our partners supply the best money can buy.
-Equipment.
+Cards and Chips Having good quality cards and chips are essential for creating a worthwhile poker night experience in your own "home game". .

 Poker Sites: Testing your skills at the tables for play money is a great option before jumping in with the sharks.
 All of the good poker sites have free-play poker as well as for-money games.
 Sometimes you can even trade your play chips for real chips.

-Of course we have the long standing Guardian Poker Column, currently written by Victoria Coren.
-Victoria shares her poker experiences with everyday players as she mixes her life with her secret passion.
+Of course we have the long standing Guardian Poker Column, that was written by Victoria Coren.
+Victoria shared her poker experiences with everyday players as she mixes her life with her secret passion.
+We keep an archive of them.

 Advice